kavyamoharana/kavyamoharana.github.io/_projects/is206project.md

 ---
-name: Project - Designing an IMDb Database for Movies
+name: Designing an IMDb Database for Movies
 tools: [SQL, SQLite]
 image: assets/pngs/206-cover.png
 description: Project which uses SQLite for designing a database for Movie reviews and ratings